lijunmii/Trianta-Ena-OO-Design/README.md

 # Trianta-Ena-OO-Design
-A variation of traditional Blackjack game
+A variation of the traditional Blackjack game